 Any student not scoring above 75% on each individual course exam is required to complete remediation with designated instructor and/or Retention Specialist prior to next unit exam.
 Scheduling is at the discretion of the faculty member.
-Faculty have the right to require a student to attend remediation based on their discretion.
+Faculty have the right to require a student to attend remediation based on their discretion regardless of students score on an exam, project, assignment and/or clinical-lab performance.